 Effective water treatment through the use of certified products can address water quality issues either for the Whole House (Point-of-Entry) or at the tap (Point-of-Use).

 Find a listing of EPA accredited labs in your state.

-Find a certified product.
+Find a certified product to treat your water.

 In-home water treatment provides the "final barrier" of protection to prevent contaminants or health hazards from being ingested by you, a family member, or pet.
 It can also address the impurities that lend an unattractive taste, smell, or appearance to your drinking water.

 Better quality water includes both aesthetic issues to protect property and health issues to attain higher levels of public health.
 Final barrier focuses on solutions at the tap (point-of-use) and for the whole house (point-of-entry) for residential and business purposes.

 You may need to do some home testing and research to find out which options are best for you.

 At the tap